ChrisWhealy/Cordova-Create/README.md

 * `createParms : String`

-  A string representing a double-escaped JSON object containing parameters such as the path name to a local plugins directory
+  A string representing a double-escaped JSON object containing parameters such as the path name to a local plug-ins directory

 * `replaceTargetDir : Boolean`